 To show your thanks, you could offer room upgrades, delightful inclusions, welcome amenities and other surprise perks.
 In fact, Marriott Bonvoy members who had free nights available were notified and told that these benefits could now be used through January 31, 2021.
 By reaching out to their customers directly, Marriott is able to drive future business and stay in front of the customers that are most loyal.

 With travel and dine-in demands at a low, your digital strategy must include adding more revenue from each booking or reservation.
 To do this, add further benefits that customers need and want.
 You can promote premium rooms or longer stays.
 Consider implementing a book three nights, get the forth at 25% off.
 Inspire business travelers to extend their trip for some leisurely downtime.

 If you have a spa or dining area, these both offer further revenue opportunities with each booking.
 Make sure you maximize revenue anywhere possible.
 For restaurants, a good tactic is to offer an incentive for gift card purchases.
 Houston restaurants are offering gift card incentives to entice people to come back at a future time once the restaurants re-open.
 California-based Seabirds Kitchen is offering incentives like wine, desserts, and extra gift cards for those that purchase gift cards now.

 As with any marketing campaign, you should personalize the message.
 Personalized marketing campaigns are vital to allowing tour customers to feel important and seen.
 Whether you reach out to your local clientele for a staycation or hope to rope in some business travelers, send personalized messages for each.
 With so much changing and up in the air, it can be easy to forget your marketing messaging during such crazy times.
-Take advantage of campaign management software to schedule these posts ahead of time and keep your messaging aligned.
 With the right strategy in place, you can minimize the impact.